MahaAmin/FIFA-WC-Data-Analysis-In-R/README.md

 str() gives summary about the structure of an object.
 Calling str(wc) gives important information about the type of data inside **wc** table and how many **rows(obs.)** and **columns(variables)** are available.

 ### Start asking basic questions and answer them visually:
-It is a good idea to start examining each **variable(column)** alone and take initial intution how its data beahves.
+It is a good idea to start examining each **variable(column)** alone and take initial intution how its data behaves.

 ### 2.1) How many times did each country win a world cup?
 ```